Acceleration of positive muons by a radio-frequency cavity

-The cooling techniques dedicated to muons have been intensively developed.
+The cooling techniques dedicated to muons have been intensively developed to realize a muon beam with a small phase-space volume while keeping its intensity high.
 The ionization cooling of both positive and negative muons was proposed for a muon collider~\cite{Neuffer:1983jr}.
-The transverse and longitudinal momentum of the muon beam is lost inside an absorber through ionization, and the longitudinal momentum is restored using radio-frequency cavities. cooling positive muons inside cryogenic helium gas combined with a complex electromagnetic field was also proposed~\cite{PhysRevLett.97.194801}.
-This technique aims to improve the phase space density of a muon beam by a factor of 10$^{10}$ with the efficiency of 10$^{-3}$.
+The transverse and longitudinal momentum of the muon beam is lost inside an absorber through ionization, and the longitudinal momentum is restored using radio frequency cavities.
+Cooling positive muons inside cryogenic helium gas combined with a complex electromagnetic field was also proposed~\cite{PhysRevLett.97.194801}.
+This technique aims to improve the phase-space density by a factor of 10$^{10}$ with the efficiency of 10$^{-3}$.
 These cooling techniques have been demonstrated recently~\cite{Bogomilov2020,Bogomilov2024,PhysRevLett.125.164802}.
 However, the subsequent acceleration of muons after the cooling has not been reported so far.

 Another technique of muon cooling and acceleration has been under development at the muon science facility (MUSE)~\cite{Miyake_2010} of the Japan Proton Accelerator Research Complex (J-PARC).
-This technique cools positive muons down to the thermal energy and accelerates them using radio-frequency (rf) cavities.
-The thermal energy muon produced from this technique is called ultra-slow muon.
-The ultra-slow muons are generated through resonant multi-photon ionization of thermal muonium atoms ($\mu^+e^-$) emitted from a muonium production target irradiated by a conventional muon beam~\cite{PhysRevLett.74.4811,BAKULE2008335}.
-Normalized transverse root-mean-square (rms) emittance as low as 0.3$\pi$~mm$\cdot$mrad is possible with this technique at J-PARC~\cite{10.1093/ptep/ptz030}.
-The ultra-slow muons are extracted and transported to linear accelerators by an electrostatic field.
-Due to the simple extraction of the cooled muons, this technique is a promising approach to accelerate the cooled muons.
+This technique cools positive muons down to the thermal energy of 25~meV and accelerates them using radio frequency (rf) cavities.
+The thermal muon produced from this technique is called an ultraslow muon.
+The ultraslow muons are generated through resonant multiphoton ionization of thermal muonium atoms ($\mu^+e^-$) emitted from a muonium production target irradiated by a conventional muon beam~\cite{PhysRevLett.74.4811, BAKULE2008335}.
+Among the various methods, this technique can produce a muon beam with one of the lowest energies.
+The ultraslow muons are extracted and transported to linear accelerators by an electrostatic field.
+The cooling efficiencies more than 10$^{-3}$ are achievable with high-energy vacuum ultraviolet and ultraviolet lasers~\cite{10.1093/ptep/ptz030}.
+The transverse phase-space distribution is determined by the spatial profile of the incident muon beam and the velocity distribution of these thermal muons.
+Normalized transverse root-mean-square (rms) emittance, representing the extent of the phase-space distribution in the transverse plane, as low as 0.3~$\pi$~mm$\cdot$mrad is possible~\cite{10.1093/ptep/ptz030}.
+The pulse duration of the beam is on the order of 1~ns, as determined by the laser pulse duration.
+The energy spread is $\mathcal{O}(10)$~eV, arising from the spatial spread of the beam and electric field during the extraction.
+Because of the simple extraction of the cooled muons, this technique is a promising approach to accelerate the cooled muons.